jdereg/json-io/README.md

     // Emp fetched from database
     String json = JsonWriter.objectToJson(emp);     // optional 2nd 'options' argument (see below)

 This example will convert the `Employee` instance to a JSON String.
 If the `JsonReader` were used on this `String`, it would reconstitute a Java `Employee` instance.

 _Example 3: `InputStream` to Java object_

     Employee emp = (Employee) = JsonReader.jsonToJava(stream);  // optional 2nd 'options' argument (see below)

 In this example, an `InputStream` (could be from a File, the Network, etc.) is supplying an unknown amount of JSON.
-The `JsonReader` is used to wrap the stream to parse it, and return the Java object graph it represents.
+If you want, you can use the `JsonReader` to wrap the stream to parse it, and return the Java object graph it represents.
+See constructors that take a Stream argument.

 _Example 4: Java Object to `OutputStream`_